mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

 Notice there is a single serialize function per-packet struct instead of separate read and write functions.
 This is great!
 It halves the amount of serialization code and now you have put in some serious effort in order to desync read and write.

-The trick to making this work <span style="text-decoration: underline;">efficiently</span><em> </em>is having the stream class templated in the serialize function.
+The trick to making this work _efficiently_ is having the stream class templated in the serialize function.
 There are two stream types in my system: ReadStream and WriteStream.
 Each class has the same set of methods, but otherwise are not related in any way.
 One class reads values in from a bit stream to variables, and the other writes variables values out to a bit stream.
 ReadStream and WriteStream are just wrappers on top of BitReader and BitWriter classes from the previous article.

 There are of course alternatives to this approach.
 If you dislike templates you could have a pure virtual base stream interface and implement that interface with read and write stream classes.
 But now you're taking a virtual function for each serialize call.
 Seems like an excessive amount of overhead to me.